Stamps on Music

 including such famous names as Granville Bantock and C. Villiers Stanford

-catalogue also covers Authors' copyright stamps from books (notably R.L.
+also covers Authors' copyright stamps from books (notably R.L.
+Stevenson),

-Stevenson), Inspection stamps and UK Purchase Tax stamps.
+Inspection stamps and UK Purchase Tax stamps Other non-copyright

-the issuers are from the UK (just over 100), plus significant
+of the issuers are from the UK (well over 100), plus significant

 nations, but also represented are the USA, Argentina and New Zealand.

-was chosen to reflect the importance of this work as the expected
+colour was chosen to reflect the importance of this work as the

-long-term reference in this area of Revenue philately.
-The number of colour pages combined with
+expected long-term reference in this area of Revenue philately.

 ** 19 June - Awarded Large Vermeil in Literature